Audiology

 Otoacoustic Emissions (OAEs):

-OAEs which are produced by the cochlea’s outer hair cells, provide an objective assessment of peripheral hearing sensitivity at the level of the cochlea.
-OAEs may also be used to monitor the potential ototoxic effects of medication.
+OAEs, which are produced by the cochlea’s outer hair cells, provide an objective assessment of peripheral hearing sensitivity at the level of the speech and/or language, inattention, and an inconsistent ability to follow instructions.

 Earmolds: